Wonderfully light and fluffy paleo pumpkin pancakes are made with pumpkin, eggs, and just a touch of coconut flour. A keto option included.

 - 2 teaspoons cinnamon

-- In a large bowl, whisk the eggs.
-Add the pumpkin and vanilla and whisk to combine.
+- In a large bowl, whisk the eggs, pumpkin, vanilla and sweetener.

-- Add the kosher salt, cinnamon, nutmeg, coconut flour and baking soda, whisking after each addition until well-incorporated.
+- Add the kosher salt, cinnamon, coconut flour and baking soda, whisking until well incorporated.
 Batter will be thick.

-- Heat a nonstick double burner griddle over medium heat, about 4 minutes.
-Coat with 1/2 tablespoon butter.
+- Heat a nonstick double burner griddle over medium heat (not higher), 3-4 minutes.
+Coat with ½ tablespoon butter.

-- Scoop the batter out of the bowl and into the warm griddle, using a 2-tablespoon scoop.
+- Scoop the batter out of the bowl and into the warm griddle, using a small cookie scoop.
 Gently flatten the top of the pancakes using a rubber spatula.

-- Cook the paleo pumpkin pancakes until cooked through, about 4 minutes on each side.
+- Cook the pancakes until cooked through, about 4 minutes on each side.

 - Coat the griddle with the remaining butter and cook the remaining pancakes.
 Serve immediately.